humdrum-tools/humdrum-documentation/guide/ch03/index.md

 records.

-Incidentally, if we wanted to rearrange this list in order of the number of works, we could pass the above output to yet another **sort** command.
-Since **sort** sorts from left to right, it will begin sorting according to the numerical values at the extreme left.
+Incidentally, if we wanted to rearrange this list in order of the number of works, we could pass the above output to yet another <span class="unix">sort</span>
+command.
+Since <span class="unix">sort</span> sorts from left to right, it will begin sorting according to the numerical values at the extreme left.
 The command

 ```bash